Ayyappanum Koshiyum: Plot

 While Koshy is away to help Ayyappan, Ayyappan goes to Koshy's house in Kattappana to find him, after failing to see him in Attappadi for two days.
 After a brief showdown with Kurian, Ayyappan heads back to Attappadi to confront Koshy.
 Koshy demolishes Ayyappan's house as revenge for the showdown at Kattappana, and Ayyappan burns down Koshy's car with gunpowder.
-Both of them refuse to lodge a complaint against one another and monitoring the tense situation, police protection is assigned to Koshy.
+Both of them refuse to lodge a complaint against one another, and, monitoring the tense situation, police protection is assigned to Koshy.
 Kurian follows Ayyappan to Attappadi and tells Koshy that he will kill Ayyappan within 24 hours.
 Koshy informs the police that Kurian is in Attappadi and was the one who sent goons to kill Ayyappan earlier.
 Kurian is arrested and imprisoned.
 Meanwhile, Ayyappan is forced to flee his family from Attappadi to evade his wife's arrest.
-Ayyappan drops her and his son to safety, but the police arrives and arrests her in front of Ayyappan.
-When Ayyappan finally challenges Koshy, Koshy suggests to have the showdown in Anaikatti town, beyond the jurisdiction of Kerala Police.
+Ayyappan drops her and his son to safety, but the police arrive and arrest her in front of Ayyappan.
+When Ayyappan finally challenges Koshy, Koshy suggests having the showdown in Anaikatti town, beyond the jurisdiction of Kerala Police.

-A face-off duel and after an epic showdown of exchanging blows, bear grips and tossing each other over a puddle of water ensues where Ayyappan gains the upper hand and locks Koshy in a fatal bear grip.
-Cherian, Satheesh and the rest of the officers, who were clandestinely watching the fight intervene and pull them apart.
+A face-off duel and after an epic showdown of exchanging blows, bear grips, and tossing each other over a puddle of water ensues, where Ayyappan gains the upper hand and locks Koshy in a fatal bear grip.
+Cherian, Satheesh, and the rest of the officers, who were clandestinely watching the fight, intervened and pulled them apart.
 Satheesh tells Ayyappan that Koshy framed himself as an alcohol addict, and Ayyappan had then poured alcohol for a medical emergency to keep Koshy's blood alcohol level as required for proper functioning.
 This has resulted in all charges against Ayyappan being dropped and him being reinstated into the police force.
 Also, they let him know that the IG cancelled Kannamma's arrest and that she will be released the next day.
 Ayyappan is brought to the police station and is imprisoned for a day, till the rejoining order arrives.
-A year later, Ayyappan is transferred upon his request to Kattappana, after which he visits Koshy and shakes hands with him.
+A year later, Ayyappan is transferred, upon his request, to Kattappana, after which he visits Koshy and shakes hands with him.